ARTbio/GalaxyKickStart/docs/metavisitor_ansible.md

 You are almost done.

-Now, navigate with your terminal to your `ansible-artimed` folder and type the following command to run the ansible playbook for deploying metavisitor Galaxy on the `Target Machine`:
+Navigate with your terminal to your `ansible-artimed` folder and type the following command to run the ansible playbook for deploying metavisitor Galaxy on the `Target Machine`:

 ```
 ansible-playbook --inventory-file=hosts galaxy.yml